Patrick1abc/Ae211_project/README.md

 ## Overview

 The **MORSE & ENGLISH TRANSLATOR** is a MATLAB-based project that translates text between English and Morse code.
 Users can input English or Morse code, and the program provides the translation.
-The results are saved in a log file named "The Result.log".
+The results are saved in a log file named **`The_Result.log`**.

 ### Table of Contents
   - [Overview](#overview)